Portuguese art: Contemporary artists

 The 1960s-70s transformed art, as painting reached its limits in figuration and abstraction.
 Conceptual art rose, blurring traditional artistic boundaries and demanding active viewer engagement.
 New forms like performance, body art, and installations emerged.
 Painting shifted to new media, materials, and concepts, losing dominance to "total art," where ideas surpassed physical works.

 The 1960s-70s in Portugal saw tension between old and new as Modernism and Naturalism clashed with calls for renewal.
 The Portuguese Colonial War and the Estado Novo (Portugal) regime stifled change.
 True freedom came with democracy's return.
 Despite challenges, painting embraced influences from Pop Art, Minimalism, and Op Art.

 Minimalism flourished in the 1980s, first in music, then painting, sculpture, and engraving.
 Minimalist painting embraced abstraction with simple designs and limited colors, while sculpture emphasized bold simplicity, enhanced by color and lighting.
 Vitor Pomar, active since the 1970s, gained prominence, marking a pivotal moment in Portuguese minimalist art.

 In the 1980s, art education formalized, fostering creativity and reflecting post-dictatorship cultural liberation.
 Postmodernism revived traditional painting while exploring urban themes, politics, gender, multiculturalism, and globalization.
 New media like computers, the internet, and street art broadened artistic horizons.
 The art market thrived with new galleries, marking an era of individual expression and the decline of utopian ideals.

 Diversity and cosmopolitanism are now seen as the essence of modern times and strength, integral to Portuguese culture.
 Portugal, a key player in transcontinental globalization since the Age of Discovery, continues to shape cultural understanding.
 Intellectuals are moving past nostalgic views of national identity, embracing the past as a vibrant present with promising future prospects.

+Paula Rego's works on display.

 The rapid succession and blending of styles in recent decades make it difficult to define this period as anything other than a new eclecticism.
 It is also challenging to compile a comprehensive list of all the notable artists contributing to recent Portuguese painting.
 However, some key figures include Nadir Afonso, Ângelo de Sousa, Graça Morais, Albuquerque Mendes, Paula Rego.
 Other artists are mentioned in the main page on Portuguese contemporary art.